 Worse still, they could very well be using the information you put into their site, to break into other online accounts you own.
 Such as your email or PayPal accounts.

-So best case is SPAM, worst case is identity theft.
+So best case is SPAM, worst case is potential identity theft.

 Sadly, These Scams Often Go Viral and Deceive Many